matt0792/Pathfinder-demo/README.md

 ### Getting Started <a name="gettingStarted"></a>

-Clone the repository to your local machine or visit the GitHub Pages site.
+Clone the repository to your local machine or visit the GitHub Pages site at https://matt0792.github.io/Pathfinder-demo/.

 ### Usage <a name="usage"></a>